remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 iteration over all of the values that produced that same key.
 To iterate, the code just calls `get_next()` repeatedly until a NULL value is returned;
-`get_next` returns a pointer to the value passed in by the `MR_Emit()` function above.
-The output, in the example, is just a count of how many times a given word has appeared.
+`get_next` returns a pointer to the value passed in by the `MR_Emit()` function above, or NULL when the key's values have been processed.
+The output, in the example, is just a count of how many times a given word has appeared, and is just printed to standard output.

 All of this computation is started off by a call to `MR_Run()` in the `main()` routine of the user program.
 This function is passed the `argv` array, and